 3.2.2.
+Plasma surface interaction

-Plasma surface interaction.
-During the HHF testing, the PSI is accompanied by particles emitted from the exposed target surfaces (figures 7-9).
+During the HHF testing, the PSI is accompanied by particles emitted from the exposed target surfaces (FIG 7 - FIG 9).
 A large number of ejected particles is observed under plasma impact with energy density causing strong melting/pronounced evaporation.
 The number of ejected particles is at maximum during the first pulse and decreased with the increasing number of plasma pulses.
-The overheated edges of the targets are observed on the camera frames (figures 7 and 8).
+The overheated edges of the targets are observed on the camera frames (FIG 7 - FIG 8).